Ranking your products in Amazon search is key if you want to be a successful Amazon seller.

 Sellers used to be able to skip the hard work of building mature audiences and funnels, by offering customers big discounts outside of the Amazon platform.

-Now that Amazon officially says that you can’t do that, there’s no way to escape the work of setting up a long-term external traffic strategy.
+Now that Amazon officially says that you can’t do that, you need to build a long-term external traffic strategy.

 When you first start driving traffic, expect results to come slowly, if at all.
 If you’re running ads, they’re likely to cost a lot, and you may not get many conversions right away.

-But over time, you’ll be able to narrow your targeting to audiences that convert the best, and iterate and improve your ads to where you can run ads profitably.
+But over time, you’ll narrow your targeting to audiences that convert the best, and iterate and improve your ads to where you can run ads profitably.

 The only way to do this is to invest time (and ad spend).
-Use tools like Amazon Attribution, and set up deliberate funnels with landing pages to understand your audience as much as possible.
+Use tools like Amazon Attribution, and build funnels with landing pages to understand your audience as much as possible.